George Pataki: Personal life

 Pataki suffered a burst appendix and had an emergency appendectomy on February 16, 2006, at Hudson Valley Hospital Center.
 Six days later, he developed a post-surgical complication (bowel obstruction caused by adhesions) and was transferred to New York-Presbyterian/Columbia University Medical Center for a second operation.
 From there, he was discharged on March 6.

 Pataki has been an intense critic of the Cuomo and Hochul administrations.
-He was also considered to be a contender for Governor of New York for a fourth, non-consecutive term in 2022.
+In 2022, he was considered to be a contender for Governor of New York for a fourth, non-consecutive term.